-EDU 221 Prerequisites: EDU 144 and EDU 145 or PSY 244 and PSY 245 Corecuisites: Children with Exceptional 3
+Prerequisites: EDU 144 and EDU 145 or PSY 244 and PSY 245

 This course, based on the foundation of typical development, introduces working with children with exceptionalities.
 Emphasis is placed on the characteristics and assessment of children and strategies for adapting the learning environment.
 Upon completion, students should be able to recognize atypical development, make appropriate referrals, collaborate with families and professionals to plan, implement, and evaluate inclusion strategies.